Leejung Lee

-Leejung Lee (Korean: 이이정; born August 9, 1998) is a South Korean choreographer and dancer as part of NWX, a dance division of YGX.
-Leejung steadily gained recognition as the youngest and first female recruit through auditions for the world-class dance crew, Just Jerk, and propelled to domestic stardom as a dancer and choreographer following her appearance on Street Woman Fighter (2021).
+Leejung Lee (Korean: 이이정; born August 9, 1998) is a South Korean choreographer and dancer of The Black Label.
+She steadily gained recognition as the youngest and first female recruit of the "world-class" dance crew, Just Jerk, and propelled to domestic stardom following her appearance on Street Woman Fighter (2021).
+She did the choreograph for the song "Soda Pop" in the 2025 film KPop Demon Hunters.